drm317/SpringBootCQRSEventSourcingReference/README.md

 * admin-service - Spring Cloud Admin Service for service monitoring
 * hystrix-dashboard-service - Netflix OSS Hystrix dashboard service

-Issue the following commands in order.
+Issue the following commands in order in separate terminal windows.
 Check that each service is started within its container before proceeding to the next container.

 ```bash
 docker-compose up mongodb